Loading...

 How to consume egg omelet, roti, tea with milk without glucose spikes

-Add vegetables like spinach, bell peppers, or mushrooms to your omelet.
-These can help slow down digestion and stabilize blood sugar levels.
+Add a side of non-starchy vegetables like spinach, kale, or bell peppers to your omelet.
+These will help slow down the absorption of glucose.

 Stay Hydrated